lykvu/My-Dynamic-Web-App/README.md

 ### NOTE:
+- For the naming of the items, make them unique to your project.
 - In this README.md, I've specified that the domain and subdomains are configured through IONOS (1&1).
 Adjust the domain names and subdomains accordingly based on your actual setup.